microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/st-b-l072z-lrwan1-discovery-kit.md

 If you don't have a Senet account go over to the [Senet website](http://www.senetco.com/developer-portal/) & apply for a developer account.
 When your Senet Developer account is approved you must log into the Developer Portal and register your new device using the Over The Air `OTAA` activation using the [Senet Device Registration](http://docs.senetco.io/docs/dev/#device-registration) instructions.

+When registering a new device in the Senet portal interface do the following.

+- Generate a `DevEUI` by clicking the `Senet’s EUI Registry` link under the DevEUI Field.
+This will assign the device a DevEUI in the platform.
+- Activate Type:  `OTAA`
+- Device Type:  `Nucleo + ST SX1276 Shield`

 ### Capture Required LoRa Device Keys

 After adding your new device be sure to capture the MSB Hex Formated Numbers which resembles this example `{0x00,0x22,0x00,0x00,0x00,0x01,0x00,0x04}`